Bradawls

 Whilst bradawls are relatively simple tools, proper safety practices are essential to prevent injury:

 Work Support: Secure your workpiece properly using a vice, clamps, or stable work surface.
 Never hold small pieces in your hand whilst using a bradawl.
-Unstable workpieces can shift suddenly, causing the tool to slip.
+Unstable workpieces can shift suddenly, causing the tool to slip and potentially causing injury.

 Tool Maintenance: Keep bradawl points sharp and free from rust.
 A dull point requires more force and is more likely to slip, increasing injury risk.
-Store bradawls with protective covers or in tool rolls to prevent accidental contact with the sharp tip.
+Store bradawls with protective covers or in tool rolls to prevent accidental contact with the sharp tip when reaching into toolboxes.

 Appropriate Force: Use controlled pressure and a twisting motion rather than excessive force.
-If a bradawl won't penetrate easily, consider whether you're working across the grain correctly or if a pilot drill might be more appropriate for harder timbers.
+If a bradawl won't penetrate easily, consider whether you're working across the grain correctly or if a pilot drill might be more appropriate for harder timbers or dense materials.

 Frequently Asked Questions